Thermal quench of a dynamical QCD model in an external electric field: Einstein–Maxwell-dilaton model

-where \\
+where

-The Hawking temperature and entropy of the black hole solution of eq.(\ref{metsolution1}) are given by, \\
+The Hawking temperature and entropy of the black hole solution of eq.~(\ref{metricsol1}) are given by,

-Depending on the arbitrary function $A(z)$, different kinds of phase transitions occur between the gravity side corresponding to different phase transitions in the boundary theories.
-By choosing $A(z)$ as the following form,
+In holographic QCD models, the appropriate form of the scale factor $A(z)$ is determined to be compatible with certain QCD features like linear Regge trajectories and the QCD phase diagram.
+In \cite{Andreev:2006nw}-\cite{Arefeva:2018hyo}, polynomial functions have been chosen for heavy quarks and in \cite{Gursoy:2010fj}, \cite{Li:2017tdz} and \cite{Arefeva:2020byn}, logarithmic functions of the radial coordinate have been suggested for light quarks.
+Depending on the arbitrary function $A(z)$, different kinds of phase transitions occur on the gravity side corresponding to different phase transitions in the boundary theories.
+In \cite{Dudal:2017max}, a quadratic function for $A(z)$ has been chosen as,

+for which, there exists a first-order Hawking/Page phase transition from thermal-AdS to black hole which corresponds to the standard confinement/deconfinement phase transition in the dual QCD theory.
+The parameter $\bar{a}=c/8 \simeq 0.145$ has been fixed such that the critical temperature of the phase transition is around $0.27~\text{GeV}$ at zero chemical potential.
+By this choice, the analytic solution could be obtained from eq.~(\ref{metricsol1}) for the dilaton field as,